pubky/pubky-knowledge-base/Explore/PubkyCore/Homeserver.md

 ## Running a Homeserver

 > **Note:** Production deployment guides are not yet available.
-Easy deployment packages (Umbrel, apt, docker, start9) are planned.
+Easy deployment packages (Umbrel, apt, docker, start9) are under development.

 For local development and testing: